stephanelatil/P-Sharp-Lang/README.md

 <img src="assets/img/psharp_logo.png" alt="P# Logo" width="128"/>

-P# is a programming language designed for developers who want the best of both worlds: the simplicity and expressiveness of Python, combined with the power and performance of C#.
-With a focus on static typing, efficient memory management, and seamless integration with C libraries, P# opens up new possibilities for building high-performance applications and scripting tasks.
+P# is a embedded programming language designed for developers who want the best of both worlds: the simplicity and expressiveness of Python, combined with the power and performance of C#.
+With a focus on static typing, efficient memory management, and seamless integration with C libraries, P# opens up new possibilities for building high-performance embedded systems.

+**NOTE:** Currently the language can only be compiled for Linux.
+Bare metal support for Arduino and other systems will be added as the language evolves

 ## Table of Contents